 It’s a common misconception that vegan food is healthy by default.
 While it may be arguably easier to get your five-a-day when avoiding animal products, it’s still easy to overdose on sugar, fat and oil on a vegan diet.

 People go vegan for many different reasons, and if you are keeping an eye on your nutrition you might want to avoid places that typically serve vegan “junk food”.
 Thankfully, Edinburgh has lots of vegan-friendly places that serve up tasty, wholesome and healthy eats.
+We also have vegan personal trainers too.
 Here are just a few of the best:

 16 Grassmarket, Edinburgh EH1 2HS